Stop telling constituents they're wrong

 Look, I believe in my heart of hearts that government can be a vehicle for achieving our collective aspirations, and that it can be a powerful force for good.
 But what Robinson is telling Democrats to do is to tell their constituents that they’re wrong.
 They’re wrong when they complain about their experience with government regulation, they’re wrong when they say the economy isn’t working for them, they’re wrong when they say that promised benefits never materialized, or that the process of applying for them was so insulting and disrespectful that they just gave up.
 They are not wrong.
 Robinson is wrong.
 If more Dems listen to Robinson than to MGP, the Democratic party has no future.

 MGP’s solution is also right, mostly.
 “We can only make policy that really helps people when we listen to folks working here in our communities and ensure they have a seat at the table when we craft and implement legislation.”
 Yes, give them a seat at the table when bills are being crafted, but also, please, use user research and usability testing to get these bills right.
 Remember Henry Ford’s line “if you asked them what they wanted, they’d have said better horses.”
 Sometimes even constituents ask for things that sound good on paper but are more complicated in the real world.
 What they want is the ability to peel the banana.
-It’s the job of our government to give them that in practice, not just in words.
+It’s the job of our government to give them that in practice, not just on paper.
 MGP’s solution is a bill that would “create a positive right to serve fresh fruits and vegetables and daycare.”
 What if the best way to do that isn’t adding a new right, but subtracting from or editing the regulation that caused the confusion in the first place?
 What if now the day care licensors and inspectors are more confused, because the new law and the old regs seem to conflict?

 It’s rare for bill drafters, even those who include the voices of users, to account for the “cascade of rigidity” that law will be subject to as it is operationalized.
 Every step that law takes down the enormous hierarchy of bureaucracy, the incentives for the public servants who operationalize it is to take a more literal, less flexible interpretation.
 By the time the daycare worker interacts with it, the effect of the law is often at odds with lawmakers’ intent.
 MGP and others have to care as much about the implementation of the bill as they do about writing it.
 Including the voices of daycare workers is a great start, but it’s only a start.

 Still, go MGP.
-May the party follow.
+May the rest of Congress follow.

 I own a building in Washington state that rents to a preschool.
 (MGP is my rep) You can't use the same sink for food prep as you do for washing hands, for example, so we had to install an extra sink.
 When we were going through the permitting process to get ready to open, the building department rep made a careless mistake that cost us an extra $10,000 and two months.
 They would sometimes give us incorrect information, we would follow their instructions, and then the inspector would tell us it was something different.
 No recourse - we just had to eat their mistakes.
 We have a huge waiting list for parents desperate to find care for their kids, but can't accommodate any more kids due to the bog of regulations that would make it prohibitively expensive to expand.